lbsexploration/lbsexploration.github.io/index.md

 ### Arcade Games Experiments

-The curves show the game score achieved during an episode of training by agents learning only using the intrinsic motivation signal.
+The curves show the game score achieved during an episode of training.
+Agents learn using only the intrinsic motivation signal.

 ![Arcade Results](./resources/arcade_results.png)